 According to Calza the building had in the final phase become a Christian church.
 He dates it to the period of Constantine and suggests that this is the church of Peter, Paul and John the Baptist that, according to the Liber Pontificalis, was donated to Ostia by Constantine.
 Calza then suggests, that the apsidal room behind the inscription was a baptisterium.

 Calza's dating and interpretation of the building have been criticized by many authors.
 The building lacks many features of a basilica, such as the right nave and an altar, and the statue-niches in room C do not belong in a church.
 The basins are not suited for baptism, which required total submersion.
 Baptism was related to the river Jordan, not the rivers of paradise.
 Room D was a nymphaeum.
-In the late 1990's the basilica of Constantine was located by Michael Heinzelmann, outside the Porta Laurentina.
+And in the late 1990's the basilica of Constantine was located by Michael Heinzelmann, outside the Porta Laurentina.

 The building was after Calza interpreted as: